echilaka1/letcode-30-days-challenge/README.md

 For custom testing purposes you're given the binary matrix mat as input in the following four examples.
 You will not have access the binary matrix directly.

 - Subarray Sum Equals K: Given an array of integers and an integer k, you need to find the total number of continuous subarrays whose sum equals to k.

+- Bitwise AND of Numbers Range: Given a range [m, n] where 0 <= m <= n <= 2147483647, return the bitwise AND of all numbers in this range, inclusive.